-Clause 11 sets out the categories of persons who may adopt and includes a man and women living on a bona fide domestic basis; or whose relationship is recognized as a traditional Aboriginal marriage and to single persons where this is desirable for the child; requires that the marriage or relationship be in existence for a minimum of two years; provides that where a spouse of a natural parent or adoptive parent is to adopt, the order for adoption relates solely to the spouse without terminating that natural parent's or adoptive parent's relationship and establishes the natural parent or previous adoptive parent and spouse as the parents of the child as if the child was born to them.
+Clause 11 sets out the categories of persons who may adopt; includes a man and woman whose relationship is recognized as a traditional Aboriginal marriage; single persons or in special circumstances, a man and woman living in a bona fide domestic basis where this is desirable for the child; requires that the marriage or relationship be in existence for a minimum of two years; provides that where a spouse of a natural parent or adoptive parent is to adopt, the order for adoption relates solely to the spouse without terminating that natural parent's or adoptive parent's relationship and establishes the natural parent or previous adoptive parent and spouse as the parents of the child as if the child was born to them.
 Before making an adoption order for a spouse the Court is to be satisfied that adoption better serves the welfare and interests of the child than guardianship.
 (S10 ACA 1964)